Niklichang/niklichang.github.io/_posts/2024-12-02-the-daily-run.md

 <br/>

-**12/22/24, Day 11**: 1.19mi, super gassed.
+**12/22/24, Day 11**: 1.19mi easy, super gassed.
 Just played basketball with some friends beforehand, and the run felt like the last mile of a 5k.
 There is something to say about continuing the streak in ratios; I'm just getting something in no matter how much I don't want to run that day.
 Hopefully I can keep up this mentality though.

 <br/>